AstraZeneca says could begin COVID-19 vaccine production early in 2021

 Sylvia Varela, head of AstraZeneca Mexico, said at the Mexican president's daily news conference that Phase III trials were expected to conclude by November or December.

+After securing government approvals, Varela said, AstraZeneca plans to transfer technology to Argentina's INSUD Group and Mexico's Laboratorios Liomont at the end of the year, before moving on to production.

+The active substance in the vaccine will be made in Argentina and sent to Mexico to be completed for distribution, she said.

-(Reporting by Raul Cortes and Daina Beth Solomon Editing by Dave Graham)
+(Reporting by Raul Cortes and Daina Beth Solomon Editing by Dave Graham and Steve Orlofsky)

 ((daina.solomon@thomsonreuters.com; +52 55 5282 7150;))